Multistream

 More opportunities to engage with your audience

 Why stream to one platform when you can do more?
-Thanks to multistreaming, content creators will no longer have to choose which destination they can stream to in one session.
+Thanks to multistreaming, content creators will no longer have to choose which destination to stream to in one session.
 They can focus on their core community in one platform while exploring other opportunities to engage with users on other platforms.

 Optimize audience reach

-Because you can stream to various platforms, you can reach your audience across multiple networks in one single streaming session.
+Because you can stream to various platforms, you can reach your audience across multiple networks in one streaming session.
 The more channels or platforms you broadcast, the more possibilities your audience can see your content.
 Multistream is a great way to increase your viewer base.
 And if your goal is to promote or sell a product, the more audience you have, the higher chance your conversion is.

-Save time and effort
+Save time and effort.

-Make the most of the native platforms
+Make the most of the native platforms.

 Comparable audience insights